Thigh Contusion (Quadriceps Contusion)

 Elevation

-Elevate the limb to help swelling and tissue fluids to drain away from the area.
+Elevate the leg where possible to help reduce swelling and allow fluid to drain away from the injury.

 Heat